MathyouMB/website/src/content/articles/job-platforms-are-mislabeling-entry-level-software-jobs.md

 ## Final Thoughts

-If you're struggling to land that first job, it might not be because you're underqualified—it might be because the jobs you're applying for aren’t truly entry-level to begin with.
+If you're struggling to land that first job, it might not be because you're underqualified, it might be because the jobs you're applying for aren’t truly entry-level to begin with.

 Want a better shot?
 Prioritize internships.
 Even post-graduation, internships remain the best path to breaking in.